rajsrm2021/DSA-Journey---JAVA/readme.md

 ## About:

-In this repository, you'll find and get Java solutions to a variety of DSA problems sourced from LeetCode and Geeks for Geeks.
+In this repository, you'll find and get Java/C++ solutions to a variety of DSA problems sourced from LeetCode and Geeks for Geeks.
 The main goal of this repository is to showcase my problem-solving skills and provide a helpful resource for others learning or practicing DSA.

 ## Solutions:

 The solutions are organized by problem source (LeetCode or Geeks for Geeks) and problem title.
-Each problem has its own Java file containing the solution code.
+Each problem has its own Java and C++ file containing the solution code.
 The solutions are well-documented and include explanations of the approach taken and any relevant insights.

 ## Usage:

 Feel free to explore the solutions in this repository.
 If you're preparing for technical interviews or just want to improve your DSA skills, you might find these solutions helpful.
 You can browse the solutions by navigating the directory structure or using the search functionality within the repository.

-To use a specific solution, simply open the corresponding Java file and read through the code and explanations.
+To use a specific solution, simply open the corresponding Java or C++ file and read through the code and explanations.
 You can also copy the code to try it out on your own machine.

 ## Contributing: